Dal Bhorta Recipe | Mashed Lentils

 Jump to Recipe Print Recipe

-This dish involves cooking lentils until they’re soft and then mashing them with an array of spices, herbs, and sometimes vegetables, resulting in a textured and delectable dish.
+This dish involves cooking lentils until they’re soft and then mashing them with an array of spices, herbs, resulting in a textured and delicious dish.

 Dal Bhorta